Import Duty Calculator

 How import duty is calculated

 - 1Find your HSN code.
 Type the product name or paste the 8-digit HSN.
-The calculator auto-fills the BCD rate from the official tariff schedule.
+The calculator auto-fills BCD, AIDC, IGST, and Cess from the official notifications for that code.

 - 5Read the breakdown.
-BCD + SWS + IGST + Cess = Total Duty.
+BCD + AIDC + SWS + IGST + Cess = Total Duty.
 CIF + Total Duty = Landed Cost.
 IGST is recoverable as input tax credit if you're GST-registered.

 The formula at a glance